janasheenakbar/E-comerce-website/README.md

-# Now if we click on any item it will be displlayed as follws:
+# Now if we click on any item it will be displayed as follws: